Align your models

 To prevent these issues, ensure the same coordinate system is used for all models.

-1. From the viewer tools, click the dropdown and select Model Placement.
+1. From the viewer tools, click the dropdown and select Model Alignment.

 1. Select the model you want to update.

-2. You'll see your changes live in the viewer.
-They are temporarily visible unless they are Saved.
-You can change the fields back to zero or unload the model and reload it again to clear the placement preview.
+3. You'll see your changes live in the viewer.
+They are temporarily visible until they are saved.
+You can change the fields back to zero or unload the model and reload it again to clear the values.

 What's next?